architect/arc.codes/public/primitives/http.md

 ### Request body in `await` style functions

-If you're using `await` style functions, send the request through Architect Functions [`arc.http.middleware`](/reference/functions/http/node/middleware) which will create `request.body` then pass the request on to your lambda function.
-You don't need to specify anything asides from the lambda function to parse the body - `arc.http.middleware` adds `request.body` for you.
+If you're using `await` style functions, send the request through Architect Functions [`arc.http.async`](/reference/functions/http/node/async) which will create `request.body` then pass the request on to your lambda function.
+You don't need to specify anything asides from the lambda function to parse the body - `arc.http.async` adds `request.body` for you.

 ```javascript
 const route = async function handler(request) {